-Ascension Island seems like it might have been invented just to provide the military a pit stop.
+Ascension Island seems like it might have been invented just to provide the military a pit-stop.
 It’s about as far from anything as its possible to be.
-Waiting for refueling we had an hour looking out at the Volcanic landscape through the bars of our cage and then ascended once more, leaving the tiny rock to disappear into the endless Atlantic waves.
+Waiting for refuelling we had an hour looking out at the Volcanic landscape through the bars of our cage and then ascended once more, leaving the tiny rock to disappear into the endless Atlantic waves.

 Who on earth would fight over this…?

 The Falklands is incredibly empty – it looks like Scotland after the bomb.
 There are no trees except the sad convicts planted by the few residents.
 Stanley only seems to exist through grim determination and fleecing the cruise ships.
 In every direction along the water there are wooden or steel wrecks slowly giving in to the weather and the hills are littered with bits of war machinery.
 I walked out of Stanley through an ice wind and eventually reached the breathtakingly beautiful dunes and beaches of Gypsy Cove.
 The sand is blindingly white and the water is travel-brochure blue but everywhere there are warning-signs showing a one legged man and the words ‘danger mines’ – only the oblivious penguins enjoying the cold Atlantic surf.